deriv-com/deriv-app/packages/core/README.md

 ## Other documents

 -   [Modules docs](docs/Modules/README.md) - Contains implementation guides (i.e., scaffolding help, etc.)

-## Use a custom domain

-To use your custom domain, please put it in a file named `CNAME` inside the `scripts` folder of your local clone of deriv-app.

 ## How to work with this project